What Do Google and Alphabet Own?

 In 2006, Google acquired YouTube, the video-sharing and publishing platform, for $1.65 billion in stock.
 It’s become an investment that worked out quite well for the company as YouTube now boasts more than 2 billion users.
 While some analysts have tried to estimate the revenue generated by YouTube, Alphabet keeps that number tied in with many other subsidiaries, all categorized on its financial statements as one “Google.”
-As of September 2019, Google’s annual revenue for the company was over $115 billion, which Youtube contributed to.
+At the end of 2020, Google's annual revenue was over $182 billion, which YouTube contributed to.

 Calico is a life science company charged with trying to harness advanced technologies to increase understanding of the biology that controls aging and lifespan.
 According to Alphabet’s Q3 2019 financial statement, Calico, in collaboration with biotech company AbbVie Inc., has a mission to “discover, develop, and bring to market new therapies for patients with age-related diseases, including neurodegeneration and cancer.”
 Although Alphabet doesn’t break out the earnings results of its units, it said that as of September 2019, it has “contributed $480 million to Calico in exchange for Calico convertible preferred units and are committed to fund up to an additional $750 million on an as-needed basis and subject to certain conditions.”